Last Updated: March 23, 2021

 For this review, we will examine Webroot Internet Security Plus, one of the vendor’s 3 most popular solutions for home users.

 The Webroot Internet Security Plus suite has a price tag of $44.99.
 This buys you a 1-year license for up to three devices.
-Those can be PCs, Macs, as well as tablets and smartphones.
-Plus, you can pay in advance for up to 3 years.
+Those can be PCs, Macs, as well as tablets, and smartphones.
+Your passwords and logins are also protected.
+Plus, you can pay in advance for up to three years.

 Webroot has no free version.
 If you’re just curious about the Webroot security suite, you can download a free 14-day trial version of the product and see what it can do.

 The low system requirements are one of Webroot’s greatest advantages, making it light and super fast.
 To run the software, you’ll need a device with Windows Vista (or higher), and a mere 15 MB of disk space.

 Even more impressive – the minimum requirement for RAM stands at just 128 MB, although Webroot does recommend 2 GB of memory.

 Installing Webroot, which also uses the brand name SecureAnywhere, takes almost no time.
 Again, the reason is the cloud-based approach.
 It keeps the program as lean as possible.

 The first step is to download and run a small executable file.
 The software asks for the user’s name and email address and then opens the main screen.

 If you pay attention to details, you can notice an add-on that is installed on your browser simultaneously.
 It’s the Web Shield Filtering extension that marks websites as safe or dangerous and tries to identify phishing attempts.